 Below, and Time Between is an interplay of two practices meeting through an experimental installation by artists Carol Anne Connolly and Fiona Kelly.
 Dealing with unfolding landscapes and methods of mapping, their work considers geological and political themes within the contemporary narrative of land use and deep time.

 Carol Anne Connolly is a visual artist from the West of Ireland, based in Co.
 Cork.
 She is a graduate of the National College of Art and Design, Dublin and the Huston School of Film and Digital Media, NUI Galway.

 Connolly’s visual art practice is primarily concerned with cultural and social ideas that relate to place’ in contemporary society.
 She draws from a variety of media, strategies and techniques to create work that is often driven by site-specific enquiry, historical research and community engagement.
 In considering landscape as a reflection of our relationship and attitude towards nature, Connolly, through an artistic lens seeks to investigate, represent or re-imagine contemporary ideas that relate to our environs.

-Fiona Kelly, 1985, holds a MA from the Crawford College of Art and was awarded a 1:1 for her research thesis and accompanying exhibition The Distillation of Dust (2015).
+Fiona Kelly Kelly holds a MA in Art & Process from the Crawford College of Art and was awarded a 1:1 for her research thesis and accompanying exhibition The Distillation of Dust (2015).